 Romeo and Zwaantje raised several young and we grew closer to them than I ever thought one could get to a bird.
 Both were extraordinarily tame, but Romeo most of all.
 I learned that my human neighbors had a similar experience with this blackbird couple and we often exchanged endearing stories over the hedge.

 We had quite a laugh when one of my neighbors confessed to me she had given all the birds names as well, but quite different from ours.
-She had named the male first – Koos-, and then decided the female was ‘Koosje’, which is the feminine version of the same name.
-A ‘Romeo’ is obviously not the same kind of character as a ‘Koos’ (a very mundane Dutch name). 😀
+She had named the male first – Klaas-, and then decided the female was ‘Klazina’, which is the feminine version of the same name.
+A ‘Romeo’ is obviously not the same kind of character as a ‘Klaas’ (a very mundane Dutch name). 😀

 And as you can tell I am speaking about them in the past tense, because at some point, something happened…